-Responsibility
+3. Responsibility

-The CEO has overall responsibility for breach notification within the Trust.
+The COO has overall responsibility for breach notification within the Trust.
 They are responsible for ensuring breach notification processes are adhered to by all staff and are the designated point of contact for personal data breaches.

-In the absence of the CEO, please contact the Headteacher of the school you work in.
+In the absence of the COO, please contact the CEO or Headteacher of the school you work in.

-The Data Protection Officer (DPO) is responsible developing data-related policies and quidelines.
+The Data Protection Officer (DPO) is responsible developing data-related policies and guidelines.